 Instructions

-- Combine the milk and water in a large saucepan or 2 cup measure and heat, either over stove or in microwave, until simmering.
-Let cool to about 130 degrees F.
+- Combine the milk and water in a saucepan and heat until simmering.
+Insert a thermomter and let cool to about 130 degrees F. or slightly lower.
+Do not use until it is between 120 and 130.

-- In the bowl of a stand mixer, thoroughly stir together the yeast, flour, sugar and salt.
+- In the bowl of a stand mixer, combine both flours, yeast, sugar, salt and cinnamon.

-- Put the dough in an oily bowl and allow it to rise, covered, for about an hour.
+- Put the dough in a very lightly greased bowl and allow it to rise, covered, for about an hour.

-- Bake in a preheated 375 degree oven for about 40 to 45 minutes.
-Let cool in pan for about 20 minutes, then remove and let cool completely.
+- Bake in a preheated 375 degree oven for about 45 minutes.
+Let cool in pan for about 10 to 15 minutes, then remove and let cool completely.

 Barbara, I don’t use a bread machine so I haven’t tested it.
 However, I don’t see why not!
 If you try it, let me know how it works out.